 I’d like to know who’s been asking.
 Message me.

-Anonymous asked: Describe the theoretical anti-you.
+Anonymous said: Describe the theoretical anti-you.
 Close proximity with this entity would result in complete destruction of both you, and you, as you know...

 O.K.
 A theoretical anti-me could be lovely to converse with over scotch, except she’d be drinking water, and she wouldn’t stop talking about some god or another; she can’t stand art; she can’t sit through a thought-provoking foreign film; she’d be ill-natured, desultory, inconsiderate, cowardly, impassive, undiscerning, frigid, inarticulate, ignorant, apathetic, impatient, shallow, impractical, insolent, a zealot, intolerant, conservative, homophobic, anti-abortion… There’s no reason we should be sitting at a bar talking, but close proximity and valence electrons dictate that we listen to each other, civilly, and argue about things.
 She challenges me without knowing how, makes me better at examining myself without caring to, reminds me of the subjectivity of “best” without meaning to, destroys me, as I know me, and doesn’t understand why.